 ACKNOWLEDGEMENTS

 This is a process that was a long and enduring one and would not have been accomplished without the help of many people.
 I would like to thank Jimmy Mays for believing I could do this.
 I would like to thank the rest of my committee, Alexei Sokolov, Sheng Dai, and Gajanan Bhat.
-I would also like to thank Nam-Goo Kang for his hands on approach and how he somehow knows the right direction to point me in the right direction.
-I have also had help from a great group that includes Xinyi Lu, Maria Cecelia Evora, Tom Malmgren, Adam Imel, Bradley Baker, , and the rest of the Mays’ group.
+I would also like to thank Nam-Goo Kang for his hands on approach and how he somehow knows the right direction to point me in.
+I have also had help from a great group that includes Xinyi Lu, Maria Cecilia Evora, Tom Malmgren, Adam Imel, Bradley Baker, Vikram Srivastava, and the rest of the Mays’ group.
 Without your help I would never have been able to achieve this.

 ABSTRACT

 Ever more advanced materials need to be designed to further the exploration of avenues of science and engineering.
 Metals and traditional composites are not meeting the needs of today’s stringent demands for lightweight and strong materials.
 There is a need for advanced materials that are lighter and stronger to replace conventional materials; carbon fiber composites became the obvious choice because of their outstanding mechanical properties.
 Polyacrylonitrile (PAN) based carbon fiber has reached its apex in terms of its strength to weight ratio.
 Carbon nanotubes (CNTs) offer a lightweight and potentially stronger alternative to PAN based fibers.
-As described previouslyHowever it is difficult to translate these properties of individual CNTs macroscopically.
+However, it is difficult to translate the properties of individual CNTs macroscopically.
 The next step to overcome this barrier is to introduce highly aligned CNTs into carbon fiber.
-Carbon nanotube modified carbon fibers are imperative for the next step for in achieving lightweight, ultra-strong fibers, to enhance their fuel efficient application in vehicles.
+Carbon nanotube modified carbon fibers are imperative for the next step in achieving lightweight, ultra-strong fibers, to enhance their fuel efficient application in vehicles.